rebus-org/Rebus/README.md

 	var endpointMapper = new DetermineDestinationFromNServiceBusEndpointMappings();

-Now, figure out how to `ISerializeMessages` - at the moment there's only `JsonMessageSerializer`:
+Now, figure out how to `ISerializeMessages` - at the moment there's `BinaryMessageSerializer` and `JsonMessageSerializer`:

 	var serializer = new JsonMessageSerializer();